The Mere Means Objection

 Critics often allege that utilitarianism objectionably instrumentalizes people—treating us as “mere means” to the greater good, rather than properly valuing individuals as “ends in themselves”.1 In this article, we assess whether this is a fair objection.

-There is something very appealing about the Kantian Formula of Humanity, that one should “[a]ct in such a way as to treat humanity, whether in your own person or in that of anyone else, always as an end and never merely as a means.”2 If utilitarianism were truly incompatible with the plain meaning of this formula, then that would constitute a serious objection to the theory.
-For it would then be shown to be incompatible with the basic point that people have intrinsic value as ends in ourselves.
+There is something very appealing about the Kantian Formula of Humanity, that one should “act in such a way as to treat humanity, whether in your own person or in that of anyone else, always as an end and never merely as a means.”2 If utilitarianism were truly incompatible with the plain meaning of this formula, then that would constitute a serious objection to the theory.
+For it would then be shown to be incompatible with the basic point that people have intrinsic value as ends in themselves.

 Why think that utilitarianism treats anyone merely as a means?
 Three possibilities seem worth exploring.
 The first involves mistakenly leaving out the crucial word “merely”, though this radically changes the meaning of the Formula of Humanity in a way that undermines its plausibility.
 The second hinges on the utilitarian preference for saving lives that are themselves more instrumentally useful for indirectly helping others.
-And the third involves a distinctively Kantian interpretation of what is essential to treating someone as an end in themselves.
+And the third involves a distinctly Kantian interpretation of what is essential to treating someone as an end in themselves.
 But as we will see, none of these three moves validates the conclusion that utilitarianism violates the plain meaning of the Formula of Humanity, or literally treats anyone as a “mere means”.

 Using as a Means

 Utilitarianism allows people to be used as a means to bring about better outcomes.
 For example, in stylized thought experiments, it implies that one person should be killed to save five.
 More generally, it allows harm to be imposed on some in order to secure greater overall benefits for others.
 But many ways of using others are morally innocuous.
-As Kantians will agree: If you ask a stranger for directions, you are using them as a means, but not objectionably so.
+As Kantians will agree: If you ask a stranger for directions, you are using them as a means, but not objectionably.
 Asking someone for directions is compatible with still regarding them as intrinsically valuable, or an end in themselves.
 Is utilitarian sacrifice different in a way that makes it incompatible with such moral regard?

 There are important differences between the two cases.
 Most obviously, utilitarian sacrifice involves harming (sometimes even killing) the targeted individual.
 So it’s not as innocuous as asking for directions: there is a significant moral cost here, which could only be justified by sufficiently great compensating moral gains.
 Even so, on the crucial question of whether utilitarians still regard the sacrificed individual as an intrinsically valuable end in themselves, the answer is a clear YES.
-After all, the utilitarian agent would be willing to sacrifice other goods of significant value3—including even their own interests—in order to spare the sacrificed individual of their burden.
+After all, the utilitarian agent would be willing to sacrifice other goods of significant value3—including their own interests—to spare the sacrificed individual of their burden.
 But one obviously would not be willing to sacrifice in such a way for any entity that one regarded as a mere means, entirely lacking in moral importance.4 So we see that the utilitarian regards the sacrificed individual as morally important (emphatically not a mere means), albeit not as important as five other people combined.

 Utilitarianism counts the well-being of everyone fully and equally, neglecting none.
-So, while it (like other theories) permits some forms of using as a means, it never loses sight of the fact that all individuals have intrinsic value.
+So, while it (like other theories) permits some forms of using people as a means, it never loses sight of the fact that all individuals have intrinsic value.
 That is precisely why the theory directs us to do whatever will best help all those individuals.
-This may lead to outcomes where some particular individuals are disadvantaged, but it’s important not to conflate ending up worse-off with counting for less in the process of determining what would be best overall (counting everyone’s interests equally).
+This may lead to outcomes where some particular individuals are disadvantaged.
+But it’s important not to conflate ending up worse-off with counting for less in the process of determining what would be best overall (counting everyone’s interests equally).

 By contrast, utilitarianism does treat non-sentient things, like the environment, as having merely instrumental value.
 Environmental protection is immensely important, not for its own sake, but for the sake of people and other sentient beings.
 There is a big difference between how utilitarianism values the environment and how it values people, which is another way to see that the theory does not value people merely instrumentally.